storj/storj/docs/blueprints/password-key-derivation.md

 These requirements allow users to be in full control of their encryption, and don't require users safely transporting high entropy (hard to remember) secrets to bootstrap new uplinks.

-This design accomodates more requirements that allow for additional features:
+This design accommodates more requirements that allow for additional features:

 3. A root key can be created for any encrypted path in a bucket, not just the bucket.
 4. A table of root keys for low entropy passwords should not be possible.
 In other words, an attacker with knowledge of the algorithm should not be able to use a dictionary of common passwords and pre-compute what keys to check in the event of a data breach.